tekeinhor/mlops/docs/discussion.md

 Here are some elements where we could have gone further.
 ## Software Eng Improvements
-- Dockerize training: packaging the training in docker, for more [info](https://github.com/mlflow/mlflow/tree/master/examples/docker).
+- Dockerize training: packaging the training in docker
 - Register a database to MLFlow .
 - Increase test coverage.
-- Improve the config by applying [twelve-factor app methodology](https://12factor.net/config).
+- Improve the config by applying [twelve-factor app methodology](https://12factor.net/config)
+- Smoothen the train-predict process.
+Allow for instance to perform a train before predict if it was done before.
+- Add a docker-compose to ease the train-predict inside docker.

 ## Data Science Improvements
 - Combine different sampling techniques to threshold-moving.